jaemk/.settings/README.md

 # .settings

+Some settings:
+* .vimrc
-Some settings: .vimrc, stuff to add to .bashrc, python command history and tab completion
+* stuff to add to .bashrc
+* python command history and tab completion
+* ~/.lein/profiles.clj clojure settings

 clone and copy to ~